Skip to Main Content

 Planning a Visit

 The restaurant sits on Siwei Street in Yongkang District.
-At the $$ price range, a meal for two is unlikely to approach the cost of a single course at many of Taichung's starred venues, making this the kind of address that should appear early in a multi-day itinerary rather than as an afterthought.
+At roughly $15 per person, this is the kind of address that fits easily into a multi-day itinerary.
 Given the 4,577-review count on Google, the restaurant clearly manages volume, but the Michelin recognition and review density both suggest that arriving early or checking whether reservations are accepted will reduce the risk of waiting.
-Booking method is not confirmed in available data, so treating this as a walk-in and timing accordingly is the practical default.
+Reservations are recommended, and weekend lunch and dinner service runs Saturday and Sunday from 11 AM to 9 PM.

 Side-by-Side Snapshot